AlexandriaChemistry/.github/profile/README.md

 + The Alexandria Chemistry Toolkit has been released as free and open source 2025-03-19.
 [Click on ACT](https://github.com/AlexandriaChemistry/ACT) to get more information.
 + The Alexandria Chemistry Toolkit User & Reference Manual is now online at [Zenodo](https://zenodo.org/records/15020366)
++ The paper describing the software is available at [Digital Discovery](https://doi.org/10.1039/D5DD00178A)

 ### Development and methodology references
 + *Point+Gaussian Charge Model for Electrostatic Interactions Derived by Machine Learning* David van der Spoel and A. Najla Hosseini, Phys.
 Chem.
 Chem.
 Phys.
 2025 https://doi.org/10.1039/D5CP01254F.
 See [repository](https://github.com/AlexandriaChemistry/Data/TholeGaussian)